Hevagog/adm-stack-inference/docs/report/src/04-experiments.md

 To establish a performance floor, we conducted an initial exploration using traditional NLP techniques, combining TF-IDF feature extraction with Truncated SVD (Latent Semantic Analysis) for dimensionality reduction.
 We benchmarked several configurations, including:

 - Linear Models: TF-IDF (with variations in n-grams and stemming) paired with Ridge Regression.
-- Ensemble Methods: Gradient Boosting (GBR) utilizing TF-IDF, SVD, and engineered "extra features."
+- Ensemble Methods: Gradient Boosting (GBR) utilizing TF-IDF, SVD, and engineered features.
 - Baseline Comparisons: Standard Bag-of-Words (BoW) and a simple mean-prediction baseline.

 The results were underwhelming: